AY2324S2-CS2103T-T12-1/tp/docs/UserGuide.md

 Format: `team TEAM_INDEX delete-contact CONTACT_INDEX`

 <div class="alert alert-info" markdown="1">
-* Deletes the contact at the specified `CONTACT_INDEX` from the team at the specified `TEAM_INDEX`.
-* The `TEAM_INDEX` refers to the index number shown in the displayed teams list.
-* The `CONTACT_INDEX` refers to the index number of the contact shown in the contact list the user sees.
+ℹ️ Deletes the contact at the specified `CONTACT_INDEX` from the team at the specified `TEAM_INDEX`. ℹ️ The `TEAM_INDEX` refers to the index number shown in the displayed teams list. ℹ️ The `CONTACT_INDEX` refers to the index number of the contact shown in the contact list the user sees.
 </div>

 Examples: